mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     > You can update the policy to restrict the "postman" role from accessing specific secrets engines.
 At a minimum, the policy must allow the "postman" role to access the secrets engine that stores secrets you'll retrieve in Postman.

 1. Create a role named "postman" and attach the policy to it.
 Learn about the [endpoint for creating a role](https://developer.hashicorp.com/vault/api-docs/auth/jwt#create-update-role).
-Example:

     ```shell
     vault write auth/postman-jwt/role/postman bound_audiences="<oidc-client-id>" user_claim=sub token_policies=<policy-name> role_type=jwt